Gilead Sciences: Foundation

 By 1988, the company had moved its headquarters to Foster City's Vintage Park neighborhood, where it has been based ever since.

-The company began to develop small molecule antiviral therapeutics in 1991, when the company in-licensed a group of nucleotide compounds including tenofovir.
+The company began developing small-molecule antivirals in the early 1990s, entering licensing agreements in 1991 and 1992 with the Institute of Organic Chemistry and Biochemistry in Prague and the Rega Institute for Medical Research in Leuven for nucleotide analogues discovered through the collaboration of Czech chemist Antonín Holý and Belgian virologist Erik De Clercq.

+In 1991 and 1992, Gilead licensed nucleotide analogues from the Institute of Organic Chemistry and Biochemistry in Prague and the Rega Institute for Medical Research in Leuven, beginning its development of small-molecule antivirals.
+They had been discovered through a collaboration between Antonín Holý and Erik De Clercq.
+The compounds included cidofovir, tenofovir and adefovir, which Gilead subsequently developed as Vistide, Viread and Hepsera.

 Riordan later recalled that Gilead's first decade as a startup was an extremely stressful experience for him, as a young venture capitalist serving for the first time as the founder, chairman, and chief executive officer of his own biotech company.
 The new company had no products and very little income, and narrowly escaped going out of business on several occasions: "It was touch and go for a long time".
 Finding a way for Gilead to make money was Riordan's top priority "every second of the day for eight years".

 1990–1999: IPO

 Gilead's antisense intellectual property portfolio was sold to Ionis Pharmaceuticals.
 Gilead debuted on the NASDAQ in January 1992.
 Its initial public offering raised $86.25 million in proceeds.
 In June 1996, Gilead launched Vistide (cidofovir injection) for the treatment of cytomegalovirus (CMV) retinitis in patients with AIDS.
 In January 1997, Donald Rumsfeld was appointed chairman, but left the board in January 2001 when he was appointed United States Secretary of Defense during George W. Bush's first term as president.

 In March 1999, Gilead acquired NeXstar Pharmaceuticals of Boulder, Colorado.
 At the time, NeXstar's annual sales of $130 million was three times Gilead's sales; it sold AmBisome, an injectable fungal treatment, and DaunoXome, an oncology drug taken by HIV patients.
 That same year, Roche announced FDA approval of Tamiflu (oseltamivir) for the treatment of influenza.
 Tamiflu was originally discovered by Gilead and licensed to Roche for late-phase development and marketing.

 One reason for entering into the Tamiflu licensing agreement was that with only 350 employees, Gilead still did not yet have the capability to sell its drugs directly to overseas buyers.
 To avoid having to license future drugs in order to access international markets, Gilead simply acquired the 480-employee NeXstar, which had already built its own sales force in Europe to market AmBisome there.